Betula pubescens: Ecology

 The larva of the autumnal moth (Epirrita autumnata) feeds on the foliage of Betula pubescens and other tree species.
 In outbreak years, large areas of birch forest can be defoliated by this insect.
-Damage to the leaf tissue stimulates the tree to produce chemicals that reduce foliage quality, retarding the growth of the larvae and reducing their pupal weights.
+Damage to the leaf tissue stimulates the tree to produce chemicals that reduce foliage quality, stunting the growth of the larvae and reducing their pupal weights.

 In Greenland, about seventy species of fungi have been found growing in association with B. pubescens, as parasites or saprobes on living or dead wood.
 Some of the most common fungi include Ceriporia reticulata, Chondrostereum purpureum, Exidia repanda, Hyphoderma spp, Inonotus obliquus, Inonotus radiatus, Mycena galericulata, Mycena rubromarginata, Panellus ringens, Peniophora incarnata, Phellinus lundellii, Radulomyces confluens, Stereum rugosum, Trechispora spp., Tubulicrinis spp. and Tyromyces chioneus.

 Birch dieback disease, associated with the fungal pathogens Marssonina betulae and Anisogramma virgultorum, can affect planted trees, while naturally regenerated trees seem less susceptible.
 This disease also affects Betula pendula and in 2000 was reported at many of the sites planted with birch in Scotland during the 1990s.